What's Kaicho or Gokaicho at temples?

-Kaicho (開帳), a service held at temples, is to open doors of a shrine cabinet on specific days and allow the public to see the hidden statue of Buddha inside only during that time.
-(Source: Kojien dictionary) Kaicho is often called Go-Kaicho (御開帳) with "Go" to make the word sound solemnity as the service gives a precious opportunity to worship a secret Buddha.
+Kaicho (開帳), a service held at temples, is to open the doors of a shrine cabinet on specific days and allow the public to see the hidden statue of Buddha inside only during that time.
+(Source: Kojien dictionary) Kaicho is often called Go-Kaicho (御開帳) with "Go" to make it sound more solemn, as the service gives a precious opportunity to worship a secret Buddha.

-Gokaicho is periodically held only at temples holding a hidden Buddha.
-The period of Gokaicho varies depending on each temple, such as every one month, one year, and ten years.
-Some temples hold Gokaicho once in 33 years or even 100 years, which can be an only-once-in-life opportunity to worship the Buddha.
-The secret Buddhas are often treasured at famous temples at a tourist spot, which means people on a trip can happen to get a chance to see the statue by a lucky visit during a Gokaicho.
-The lucky visitors can also expect special events that will take place along with the Gokaicho.
+Gokaicho is periodically held only at temples that have a hidden Buddha.
+The period of Gokaicho varies depending on each temple, such as every month, once a year, or ten years.
+Some temples holld Gokaicho once in 33 years or even 100 years, which can be a once-in-a-lifetime opportunity to worship the Buddha.
+The secret Buddhas are often treasured at famous temples that attract tourists, allowing visitors to catch a glimpse of the statue during a Gokaicho.
+The lucky visitors can also expect a special event that will take place along with the Gokaicho.

 Hidden Buddha in a Zushi shrine cabinet

 One thing to know is that the appearance of those secret Buddha will not always be dazzlingly gorgeous or extraordinary.
-I hate to say this, but some of the statues are just small carvings, may look more ordinary than you expect.
-However, what is important to recognize is, the statue is a rare and precious thing that you can see once or never.
+I have to admit, some of the statues are just little carvings and might look a lot more ordinary than you’d think.
+However, what is important to recognize is that the statue is a rare and precious thing that you can see once or never.
 The quietly nestled figure of Buhdda has a presence that will be deeply etched in your mind.

 The Japanese word Arigatou (Thank you) derives from the phrase "Arigataki shiawase," meaning "It is a hardly happened thing (happiness)."
 Worshiping a secret Buhdda during Gokaicho can literally be "a hardly happened thing," indeed.